 **C.S.S.S.A.
-WORKING STUDENT PROGRAM: (Our Working Student Fee is: $500 per month (this fee helps cover bunkhouse upkeep, insurance & utilities expense)
+WORKING STUDENT PROGRAM: Our Working Student Fee is: $1000 per month (this fee helps to cover bunkhouse repairs/upkeep, insurance & utilities expense)

-The school accepts two working students at the school at a time.
+The school only accepts two working students at the school at a time.

 *Applicants must be 18 yrs. old.